Juan Pablo Bondoc

-Juan Pablo "Rimpy" Puyat Bondoc is a Filipino politician who served as a deputy speaker and member in the House of Representatives of the Philippines representing the 4th district of Pampanga.
+Juan Pablo "Rimpy" Puyat Bondoc (born April 9, 1969) is a Filipino politician who served as a deputy speaker and member in the House of Representatives of the Philippines representing the 4th district of Pampanga.
 He was also a deputy majority leader of the House of Representatives.

 Education

-Bondoc attended Xavier School for his primary and secondary education, and the University of the Philippines for Business Administration and Harvard University for his Masters in Public Administration.
+Bondoc attended Xavier School for his primary and secondary education, and the University of the Philippines Diliman for Business Administration and Harvard University for his Masters in Public Administration.

 Political career

 Bondoc is a member of the Partido Demokratiko Pilipino-Lakas ng Bayan Party of President Rodrigo Duterte.

-He entered politics in 1998, when he was elected as representative of the 4th district of Pampanga.
+He entered politics in 1998, when he was elected as representative of the 4th district of Pampanga after the death of his father.

 Personal life

 Bondoc is a member of Upsilon Sigma Phi.